yogendrayadav54321/Leetcode-Hackerrank/README.md

 # Leetcode-Hackerrank
 <p>
-In this repo i upload my solved question of hackkerrank ,leetcode & GFG for future reference.Thanks you.
+In this repo i updated my solved question of hackkerrank ,leetcode & GFG for future reference.Thanks you.
 </p>